Atlanta

 “I have bronchitis, asthma or whatever and today my eyes have been burning.
 I have been sneezing,” said Turner.

 As the plume spreads, so does the concern.
-The Georgia Poison Center taking in nearly 700 calls about the Biolab Fire since it began Sunday morning, according to the center’s director Dr. Gaylord Lopez.
+The Georgia Poison Center has taken nearly 700 calls about the Biolab fire since it began Sunday morning, according to the center’s director Dr. Gaylord Lopez.

 “A good number of these people are calling in with symptoms consistent with exposure to chlorine and chlorine related compounds,” said Dr. Lopez about the callers who mostly have respiratory symptoms, but also some with skin and eye irritation.